nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 Retrieval requests via proxy are secured and audited by the SSP.
 For full technical details, see the [SSP specification](https://developer.nhs.uk/apis/spine-core-1-0/ssp_overview.html).

 ### SSP URL ###

-The format code value on the Pointer model also indicates whether the retrieval request should be via proxy (SSP) or not.
-See [Retrieval Formats](retrieval_formats.html) for further detail.
+The pointer meta-data will indicate where a document/record is to be securely retrieved via the SSP when:

+1. the `content.format` code property does not indicate that the referenced resource is `contact details`, and when
+2. the `content.extension:retrievalRoute` property either:-
+  * does not exist, or
+  * does exist and explicitly states the SSP as the retrieval route

-Where a record is to be secured via the SSP, the NRL will pre-fix the Pointer URL property with the proxy server URL as follows:
+Where a document/record is to be retrieved via the SSP then Consumers MUST pre-fix the `content.attachment.url` property with the SSP server URL as follows:

 <div markdown="span" class="alert alert-success" role="alert">
 GET https://[proxy_server]/[record_url]</div>